 The first widely used video game emulator was released by a game-developing company called Bloodlust Software.
 The emulator, first created in 1997, replicated the original Nintendo Entertainment System and was nicknamed NESticle.
 The program proved a smash hit with those longing for the glory days of console gaming, and was quickly followed by Bloodlust Software's Sega Genesis emulator, Genecyst.

 Cool, right?
-If you have any questions or comments, you can reach me at email@example.com.
+If you have any questions or comments, feel free to contact me.